isheebo/ShoppingListReact/README.md

 This project serves as the frontend application to the API backend located at [ShoppingListAPI](https://github.com/isheebo/shoppinglistapi).
 It is implemented in **React v16** and **ES6**.

+This app is deployed on Heroku and can be accessed from this [link](https://shoppinglist2.herokuapp.com)

 ## Getting Started

 You may use this project as follows:-